YaleDHLab/dhlab-site/_events/2019-10-03-storymaps.md

 ---

 ### Overview
 We are pleased to announce the inaugural launch of the Yale StoryMaps Network.
-Join us for the first two events of the year: a kick-off to share information about StoryMaps and a data clinic to get help with your own project!
+Join us for the first two events of the year: a kick-off to share information about StoryMaps and a clinic to get help with your own project!

 ### Yale StoryMaps Network Kick-Off